prestsoftware/prest/docs/src/consistency/cons_general.rst

 .. note::

-     **Examples of general datasets with and without default alternatives that can be analysed for consistency as above are available**
+     **Examples of general datasets with and without default alternatives that can be analysed for consistency as described above are available**
      `here </_static/examples/general-defaults.csv>`_  **and** `here </_static/examples/general-no-defaults.csv>`_, **respectively**.